WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculate the Willison Amplitude (WAMP) of a signal.
 The WAMP measures the number of times an EMG amplitude exceeds a given threshold.
+In an EMG signal, the WAMP describes the firing of Motor Unit Action Potentials (MUAP), and muscle contraction level (Phinyomark et al., 2009).

 ```python
 CalcWAMP(Signal, col, threshold)